January 17, 2012

-David Gewandter ’12, Washburn’s graduate assistant who is studying to get an MBA
+David Gewandter ’12, Washburn’s graduate assistant who is studying to get an

 and master’s of finance, said he was intrigued to find from the preliminary research that in all three countries, people are spending a lower percentage of their annual income on basic necessities and more on education, leisure and luxury goods.

 “As a result of this fairly recent development, we are now able to see how consumers in these countries perceive the concept of branding,” said Gewandter.
 “This information is invaluable to multinational companies looking to enter these emerging markets.”

 Madhu Panjabi ’11, who graduated with two degrees, an MBA and a master’s of finance, completed an independent study for two semesters as Washburn’s research assistant.

 Panjabi, who was born and raised in St. Maarten by Indian parents, said her background and having parents who own a small gift store on the Caribbean island, piqued her interest in Washburn’s research.